 Privacy notice

-Privacy coverage for the public site, onboarding, and workspace routing.
+Privacy coverage for the public site, analytics, lead capture, onboarding, and workspace routing.

-This notice covers the platform-owned public domain, including the landing page, workspace discovery, registration, provisioning updates, and public status surfaces.
+This notice covers the platform-owned public domain, including the landing page, public content, first-party measurement, request-demo and contact-sales flows, workspace discovery, registration, provisioning updates, and public status surfaces.
 Customer tenant workspaces remain tenant-scoped environments with their own operational context.

 What the public domain processes